 Clearing your browser’s history may take a while.
 You’ll need to ensure that all active tabs are closed if you want it to work effectively.
-If you find that it’s taking too long, you might have to restart your browser and go through the above steps again.
+If it’s taking too long, you might have to restart your browser and go through the above steps again.

 2. Flush and reset the DNS cache in Windows

-If you already have an idea of what name servers are delegated to your domain, then the best way to make sure that the nameservers are correct is by using a domain name registration data lookup like ICCAN Lookup or Whois Lookup.
+If you already have an idea of what name servers are delegated to your domain, then the best way to ensure that the nameservers are correct is by using a domain name registration data lookup like ICCAN Lookup or Whois Lookup.

 When using these lookups remember to insert your domain name (windowsreport) followed by the top-level domain (.com).
 You don’t have to worry about the subdomain (www.).
 Your input should look something like windowreport.com.

 That’s it!
 One of these solutions should have helped when the domain was not working, and things should be up and running now.